 We have extremely close links with local colleges and work experience providers.
 We can arrange work experience placements so that your child can try different working environments and see if a job that they are interested in is actually something they enjoy and like.
 We can also support transition into further education by arranging college taster days or accompanying your child when they visit college.
 We will develop detailed plans for your child’s next steps as they move into Key Stage 4 and will make sure we help them along each part of the process.

 The individualised timetables that we develop for your child is based on their chosen vocational pathway and will include work experience, college placements and vocational studies, in order to support the transition into life outside school.
 We are proud that Cumberland has a strong record of pupils remaining in education or employment when leaving school.
-We are also excited that from this school year we will be offering a sixth form option for our students for the first time.

 All pupils in school have the opportunity to access residential outdoor education trips and off-site education visits.
 These trips are a fundamental part of Cumberland School’s holistic education and are therefore funded by the school.
 Pupil’s access to these trips is based on individual risk assessments and appropriate adjustments are made to ensure that all pupils access these opportunities in a safe and positive way.

 At lunchtime we offer the choice of a wide range of activities and clubs including arts and crafts, console games, film club, sports, outdoor activities, indoor games and also quiet time.
 All pupils attend lunch activities and it is a good opportunity to make friends outside of their class.